 We think it’s important to highlight some of the findings that Weir took away from this massive networking and educational event.
 In particular, we found our attention piqued by Weir’s account of one educational panel, dubbed “The Effects of Buyer Regret on Rescission: Recognizing, Revealing and Rectifying Regret,” which was led by Dr. Amy Gregory, an assistant professor at the University of Central Florida Rosen College of Hospitality Management, whose research focuses on “Vacation Ownership, Revenue Management, and Conjoint Analysis,” according to her website, Timeshare Education.

 Dr. Gregory’s findings are staggering.
-Let’s look at some of the ones that Weir highlights:
+Let’s look at some of the ones that Weir highlights at RedWeek:

 - The average rescission rate is 15% – essentially identical to the daily average percentage of people who buy a timeshare following a sales presentation

 - 85% of all buyers regret their purchase, citing reasons including money, fear, confusion, intimidation, and distrust

 - 41% of buyers never thought they would regret their purchase, but ended up doing so; 30% were neutral prior to buying, but came to regret their decision

 - 95% of all buyers go back to their resort and sales team for more information after the sale, usually within one to three days, seeking more information about maintenance fees, resale options, and pricing alternatives.

 In an interview with Weir after her presentation, Dr. Gregory also expanded on some important “regret-and-remorse” factors that drive timeshare buyers toward rescission.

 First, she cites the “price tag” as a big factor that inspires remorse, which is particularly telling when you consider that, according to research presented at this year’s ARDA World, the average price of a new timeshare is $20,040.